WillSoper/WillSoper.github.io/_posts/2015-05-13-adventures-with-a-raspberry-pi.md

 ---
 layout: post
-title: Adventures with a raspberry pi
+title: Adventures with a Raspberry Pi
 ---

 I've had a lot of fun with my raspberry pi, and I decided that it would be helpful to write up how I completed each of my projects.